5 Essential Facts About Health Insurance for Small Business Owners

 If an employee selects a health plan that costs more than you contribute, the employee simply pays the difference.
 Employees have the freedom to choose the health plan that’s right for them, and you’re still able to lock-in your benefits budget.
 At renewal, you can adjust your contribution or continue the same contribution for another 12 months.

 An employee benefits agent can help you research your options and find the right health plan to fit your employees’ needs and your budget.
-If you do not have an agent, you can search for one in your area by going here.
+If you do not have an agent, you can connect with one in your area by going here.

 Shopping for group health insurance?